Boufcoulman/wholesome-translator/README.md

 - create the ".env" file with the absolute path to the "config.toml" file in this folder.

 To go further :
 - you can use the wholesome_bot.service in order to make it run as a daemon : As root, copy the file to /etc/systemd/system/wholesome_bot.service.
 Then change the paths of the "WorkingDirectory" and "ExecStart" lines in order to match your installation.
 Finally run `sudo systemctl start wholesome_bot.service` to make it pop.
+You can run `sudo systemctl enable wholesome_bot.service` to make it start with the device its running on.